Zenika/ziem-graphanalysis/ziem-viz/README.md

 ## Creating a neo4j database and a user.

-You need to run a Neo4j bolt database on the default url localhost:7687 then configure a file src/config.json with the fields in order to connect to the database :
+You need to run a Neo4j bolt database on the default url localhost:7687.
+Then configure a file src/config.json with the fields :

 {
   "NEO4J_SERVER_URL": "bolt://localhost:7687",
   "NEO4J_CLIENT_ID": "yourUserId",
   "NEO4J_CLIENT_PWD": "yourUserPwd"
 }

 This user needs to be able to have the permissions of the publisher role (see neo4j default roles).